 Once brought to the boil, allow it to cool completely.
 Now we have our bine.

-In terms of size, obviously a freezer bag isn’t going to cut it for our large ham half, so we specifically need a brining bag (you can get them here on Amazon).
+Brining meat requires wrapping the ham in a bag, however obviously a freezer bag isn’t going to be big enough for our large ham half, so we specifically need a brining bag (you can get them here on Amazon).

-Put your meat in the brining bag and transfer in the curing brine (make sure it’s completely cool).
-Also had between half and a full gallon of cold water.
+Put your meat in the brining bag and add the curing brine (make sure it’s completely cool).
+Also add between half and a full gallon of cold water.
 This will help dilute the brine while also ensuring the mix covers the ham.

 Mix all of the contents of the bag with a long-handled spoon to help make sure that the brining ingredients don’t all gather at one end of the pack.

 Place the brining bag with its contents in your refrigerator.
 Brining time will depend heavily on the quantity of meat in one cut, but a useful guide is one day for every two pounds of ham.